 Order management platform

 Support for ordering, routing, assigning, scheduling and tracking drone deliveries.
-Includes mobile delivery app for healthcare staff and insight engine predicting future supply chain activity.
+This includes a mobile delivery app for healthcare staff and digital twin insight engine predicting future supply chain activity.

 Standards & best practice guidelines